neilpeterson/azure-policy-ramp/README.md

 startTime            : 6/22/2022 2:50:49 AM
 ```

-And the following command can be used to execute the configuration and yield compliance result.
+And the following command can be used to execute the configuration and yield compliance results.

 ```powershell
 Start-GuestConfigurationPackageRemediation ./basic-package.zip
 ```

-This step should create the file `/tmp/test.txt` at the root of your Windows file system with the text DSC Rocks inside of the text file.
+This step should create the file `/tmp/test.txt` at the root of your Windows file system with the text DSC Rocks inside the text file.

 ## Publish configuration